 Reducing your alcohol intake also has important mental health benefits.

-Substance abuse, including alcohol abuse, shares many of the same mental health risks as college-related stress.
+Substance use disorder, including alcohol use disorder, shares many of the same mental health risks as college-related stress.
 These risks include depression, anxiety, and excessive anger.

 By examining your drinking habits and finding alternative pregaming options, you can improve your mental wellness.